Jacob Allen on Data-driven Strategy

-We at Cicero Group, and at Cicero’s divisions Education Direction and Cicero Social Impact, talk a lot about “data-driven strategy.”
+We at Cicero Group, and at Cicero’s wholly-owned subsidiaries Education Direction and Cicero Social Impact, talk a lot about “data-driven strategy.”
 This concept drives our internal company organization, our interactions with clients, and our overall outlook on being good corporate citizens.
 We realize that the phrase has a wide variety of applications, so we sat down with key partners and company leaders to get their thoughts on what “data-driven strategy” means in their field.
 We will publish these conversations over the next few weeks.

 Our first conversation was with Dr. Trent Kaufman of Education Direction.
 We recently sat down with Dr. Jacob Allen, who has worked with mission-driven organizations for over fifteen years and in a dozen countries around the world.
 He has led the strategic design, implementation, and measurement of social impact programs run by Presidents Bush and Clinton, Goldman Sachs, the Alzheimer’s Association, the Nature Conservancy, and many others.
 He serves on the board of directors for Mary’s Meals, which feeds a daily meal in school to one million children living in desperate poverty.

 What are the 2-3 biggest challenges of converting data into actionable strategy?

 The first challenge is having the ‘right’ data—data that illuminates an organization’s understanding of what it really takes to achieve the impact it desires.
 This might involve data about what ‘works’ to help people or communities achieve certain outcomes, how an organization’s programs or capabilities do or don’t deliver these results, or how different types of people engage and succeed in different ways.